Polaris Dawn: SpaceX Mission Astronauts Complete First Private Spacewalk in History

 Isaacman and Gillis ran tests on new SpaceX spacesuits, including evaluating the ability to hold positions and move in all directions.
 The goal of the spacewalk was to test the suits, according to the company.

 “Building a base on the Moon and a city on Mars will require millions of spacesuits.
-The development of this suit and the execution of the spacewalk will be important steps toward a scalable design for spacesuits on future long-duration missions as life becomes multiplanetary,” SpaceX, a company founded by Elon Musk in 2002, said on the Polaris Dawn website.
+The development of this suit and the execution of the spacewalk will be important steps toward a scalable design for spacesuits on future long-duration missions as life becomes multiplanetary,” SpaceX, a company founded by Elon Musk in 2002, stated on the Polaris Dawn website.

 The four people on Dragon are also set to conduct additional research during the five-day mission, including gathering data on radiation.
-The craft already reached an altitude of 874 miles, surpassing the record for a crewed mission not bound for the Moon, marking the farthest humans have traveled in space since the Apollo 17 flight to the Moon in 1972.
+The craft already reached an altitude of 874 miles, surpassing the record for a crewed mission not bound for the Moon and the farthest humans have traveled in space since the Apollo 17 flight to the Moon in 1972.
 It went down to a 435-mile position for the spacewalk.

 The spacewalk officially ended at about 8 a.m.
-Eastern Time.
+Eastern time.

 “I can tell you without a doubt this has been some of the most challenging training that I’ve ever experienced,” Poteet said in Cape Canaveral before the launch.

-The spacewalk took place as a record 19 astronauts orbited Earth, following Russia’s Soyuz MS-26 mission, which ferried two cosmonauts and a U.S. astronaut to the International Space Station on Wednesday, bringing its headcount to 12.
+The spacewalk took place as a record 19 astronauts orbited Earth, following Russia’s Soyuz MS-26 mission, which ferried two cosmonauts and a U.S. astronaut to the International Space Station on Sept.
+11, bringing its headcount to 12.
 Three Chinese astronauts are aboard the Tiangong space station.

-Before Thursday, there had been roughly 270 spacewalks performed on the International Space Station since it launched in 1998, and 16 by Chinese astronauts on Beijing’s Tiangong space station.
+Before Sept.
+12, there had been roughly 270 spacewalks performed on the International Space Station since it launched in 1998 and 16 by Chinese astronauts on Beijing’s Tiangong space station.

-The first U.S. spacewalk in 1965, during the Gemini mission, used a procedure similar to the one planned for Polaris Dawn: the capsule was depressurized, the hatch opened, and a spacesuited astronaut ventured outside on a tether.
+The first U.S. spacewalk in 1965, during the Gemini mission, used a procedure similar to the one planned for Polaris Dawn: The capsule was depressurized, the hatch opened, and a spacesuited astronaut ventured outside on a tether.

 Reuters contributed to this report.